 Charges may not involve a change of formation of any type on the part of the charging unit.
 Unit depth and frontage must remain the same as at the start of the move.
 Only a wheel, followed by movement directly forward is allowed.
-If contact is made, the front of the charging unit will wheel to either left or right in order to maximize the amount of contact between the two units.
+If contact is made, the front of the charging unit will wheel to either left or right in order to maximize the amount of contact between the two units, but must always wheel to the front of the Target if possible, even if the degree of contact would be less.